Inquiry Question

 Plant reproduction

 Humans have manipulated plant reproduction for agricultural purposes for more than 10,000 years.
 For example, archaeological evidence suggests that wheat was cultivated 8,000 to 10,000 years ago in various civilisations.
-It is believed that modern wheat (T. aestivum) was derived from crossing ancestral wheat (T. turgidum) with a type of grass (Ae. tauschii; goatgrass) about 8,000 years ago in the Middle East.
+Modern wheat (T. aestivum) is believed to have been derived from crossing ancestral wheat (T. turgidum) with a type of grass (Ae. tauschii; goatgrass) about 8,000 years ago in the Middle East.

 Improvements in plant reproduction

-Before the 17th century, plant breeding was done ‘unintentionally’.
-However, from the 17th century onwards, plant breeders developed specific techniques, such as artificial pollination, to develop plant varieties with superior qualities.
+Before the 17th century, plant breeding was done 'unintentionally'.
+However, from the 17th century onwards, plant breeders developed specific techniques, such as artificial pollination, to develop superior-quality plant varieties.
 This approach took a giant leap forward with the work of Gregor Mendel.
 His discoveries of the Laws of Inheritance in plant breeding provided a genetic basis for improving agricultural varieties.

 The middle panel shows the evolution of wheat through hybridization, allopolyploidization, domestication and mutation along with modification in spike size and spike threshability.
 The yellow panel on the left indicates the approximate time those events occurred, and the right panel shows the gradual changes in grain size and shape during evolution.
 Image credit: Rahman S, Islam S, Yu Z, She M, Nevo E, Ma W. Current progress in understanding and recovering the wheat genes lost in evolution and domestication.
 International journal of molecular sciences.
 2020 Jan;21(16):5836.
 Distributed under a Creative Commons licence.